(Comparing with other poet)

 The literary circle deeply mourned his death.
 Almost all the newspapers published obituaries which contained sincere appreciations of the poetry of Jibanananda.
 Poet Sanjay Bhattacharya wrote the death news and sent to different newspapers.
 On 1 November 1954, The Times of India wrote :

-When one day I’ll leave this body once for all −
+When one day I’ll leave this body once for all −Everyday Jibanananda returns to thousand of his readers and touches them with his unforgettable lines.

 Shall I never return to this world any more?